LithiumDA001/LithiumDA001.github.io/_pages/about.md

 I am a junior student in Turing class, Peking university, where I am fortunate to work with [Prof. Liwei Wang](http://www.liweiwang-pku.com/).

-I major in computer science and double in mathematics.
 My research area is machine learning, with special interests in models and algorithms inspired by theoretical insights.